Am I Eligible?

 Due to seating capacity and the number of attending graduands there is always a limit on the number of guests tickets we can allocate but we do hope that they will be able to enjoy and celebrate the rest of the day with you.
 You can request additional guest tickets when you arrive to collect your tickets, but where additional tickets are available, these are allocated on a first-come, first-served basis.

-Guests will be able to watch the ceremonies from the Piazza, on the big screen which is situated outdoors, next to Rootes building, as well as the tv screens in Fusion Bar in the Rootes Building.
+Guests will be able to watch the ceremonies from the Piazza, on the big screen which is situated outdoors, next to Rootes building.
 Alternatively, we are now offering a live stream of the ceremony, allowing family and friends to watch from the comfort of home.

 A DVD will be available to purchase should you or your guests which to order a copy either before the event or on the day from their stand.
 Further details are available on our Souvenirs web page.

 No, guest tickets for entrance to the ceremony are not numbered and stewards will direct your guests to seats inside the Butterworth Hall.
 Guests who wish to sit together should enter the hall together.
 Wherever possible we will make every effort to seat all members of the same party together, however, guests are equally welcome to sit separately from other members of your party if they wish.
 Please read our guest section for further details.

 Guests are not necessarily required to be smartly dressed, however, as it is a formal event most guests do prefer to be appropriately dressed for the occasion (e.g. collar and tie).

 We do not post tickets.Tickets should be collected on the day of your ceremony.
 Please refer to the timetable for the day for collection details.